Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

     - `370 mas` max, `116 mas` RMS
   - `20241224_194245_d4c2A.fts` (`0.967 AU`):
     - `9.32 mas` max, `3.65 mas` RMS
-- this confirms that `simple-TAN` behaves much more like the JHV `HPC` display than like `formal-TAN`
+- this confirms that `simple-TAN` is much closer to the `HPC` display geometry than `formal-TAN`, which supports its use in `Orthographic` mode when visual consistency with `HPC` is preferred

 # Appendix A: Theoretical Orthographic vs HPC discrepancy